decodingai-magazine/.github/profile/README.md

 ## 🎯 Our mission

-[Decoding ML](https://decodingml.substack.com/) is a publication that creates proven content on designing, coding, and deploying production-grade AI systems with software engineering and MLOps best practices to help you ship AI applications.
+[Decoding AI](https://decodingai.com) is a magazine that creates proven content on designing, coding, and deploying production-grade AI systems with software engineering and MLOps best practices to help you ship AI applications.

-> Our motto is "More engineering, less F1 scores."

 ## 🔍 What we cover

-*Following Decoding ML, you will learn about the entire lifecycle of an AI system, from system design to deploying and monitoring.*
+*Following Decoding AI, you will learn about the entire lifecycle of an AI system, from system design to deploying and monitoring.*

 - 🤖 **GenAI Systems** - From concept to production
 - 🔎 **Information Retrieval** - Building scalable search and recommender systems